 What risk assessments need to be carried out pre-relocation?

-While your pre-relocation site survey will often include steps like “Move machine 1 from A to B”, any risk assessment will need a great deal more detail.
+While your pre-relocation site survey will often include steps like “move machine 1 from A to B”, any risk assessment will need a great deal more detail.
 Break it down further so the risk for each stage of the move can be thoroughly assessed.

 The movement of machine 1 may require unbolting from the floor, raising using jacks, lowering onto skates, skating through the factory, then lifting with a forklift ready to load - even just pre-transportation.
 Breaking it down into these component parts will help you to assess risk more effectively.

 Both the load and the environment should be taken into consideration when conducting a pre-move risk assessment.
 At IES, we will often conduct site surveys ourselves, as our experience allows us to pick up on things the customer may not even realise could be significant.
-For example, there may be a slight downward gradient after passing through a roller shutter door: a gradient that may seem like nothing to the inexperienced eye.
+For example, there may be a slight downward gradient after passing through a roller shutter door: A gradient that may seem like nothing to the inexperienced eye.
 However, it could force an entire change to your planned ground handling method.
 The same consideration needs to be given to the destination too.

 For this reason, the site survey is a vital part of the process and provides vital information for the risk assessment.

 The risk assessments for the full job will need to be prepared at the pre-relocation stage.
 It is important to remember, however, that this must be supplemented by ongoing dynamic awareness of risk throughout.
-If you need to deviate from the planned method, this should be risk assessed and the documented before the change takes place.
+If you need to deviate from the planned method, this should be risk assessed and then documented before the change takes place.

 How IES goes the extra mile

 For us, getting involved from the site survey stage is not just about improved customer service - it’s about making the process more efficient, too.
-It means we can ensure that the method statement is something anyone can pick up and understand how the work will be done: not just what will happen, but how.
+It means we can ensure that the method statement is something anyone can pick up and understand how the work will be done; not just what will happen, but how.

 The devil really is in the detail.
-This detail may seem like a great deal of work, but it’s vital: not only to keep everyone involved in the move safe, but also to ensure an organised, efficient relocation.
+This detail may seem like a great deal of work, but it’s vital; not only to keep everyone involved in the move safe, but also to ensure an organised, efficient relocation.

 We constantly challenge the risk assessment process to make it as clear and as high quality as possible.
 We work hard to avoid jargon, so the document can be understood by anyone - not just a rigger, an engineer, or someone who has written hundreds of risk assessment documents in their time.
 For us, it means the process is longer, but we see the risk assessment as far from just a box-ticking exercise.
 Instead, we encourage our customers to see it as something that could mean the difference between someone actually going home from work that day or not.
 It’s that shift in perception that can suddenly make a full, carefully considered risk assessment seem totally worth it.